 CADRE addresses the IMLS' “National Digital Platform” priority area by addressing a critical emergent issue faced by academic libraries: providing sustainable, affordable, and standardized text- and data-mining services for licensed big datasets, as well as open and non-consumptive datasets too large or unwieldy to work with in existing research library environments.
 By sharing costs across a large number of academic libraries, CADRE will create a cloud-based solution for making these data available to its member institutions--with appropriate security, stewardship, and storage--at a fraction of what it would cost them to do alone.

-This platform was built as part of the Shared BigData Gateway for Research Libraries (SBD-G) project, which is made possible by a two-year IMLS grant.
+This platform was built as part of the Shared BigData Gateway for Research Libraries (SBD-G) project, which is made possible by a three-year IMLS grant.
 The project is led by Indiana University Libraries, in collaboration with the Indiana University Network Science Institute and the Big Ten Academic Alliance.
 This project is additionally supported by a group of cross-industry partners that you can read more about here.

 If you are a new user trying to learn more about how to work with the platform, visit our Resources page to watch informational videos and demos.
 You will also learn how you can access data as general user and submit stories that will improve the CADRE platform.